sebk69/small-orm-doc/Documentation/chapter-11.md

 [back to table of content](table-of-content.md)

-## Chapter 10 : Forms an easy way to check input data and do partial update your models
+## Chapter 10 : Forms an easy way to check input data and do partial update your your models

 ### Introduction